galaxyproject/gravity/README.rst

       # Extra arguments to pass to Celery command line.
       # extra_args:

+      # umask under which service should be executed
+      # umask:

       # Value of supervisor startsecs, systemd TimeoutStartSec
       # start_timeout: 10